Community Amenities Site Concept Scenarios

 Why is the pool at Servus Place so tiny??
 It is the worst pool in Edmonton and surrounding communities, it's actually an embarrassment to St Albert.
 Me and my family have started going to the pool in Sherwood Park, quite sad.
 I hope to see a new pool built in the next 5 years.
 Adam

-Adam Fraese asked about 1 year ago
+Adam Fraese asked almost 2 years ago

 Thank you for your comment.
 This project is not looking at any changes to Servus Place at this time.
 In all of the concepts for the future community amenities site we have planned for a large aquatics facility with both competition (25m lane pool) and leisure pool areas.
 We know that access to pools is very important to residents and having a large facility at the new site will support both current and future growth needs for our community.